-Wireline broadband connections are the total number of connections to the internet using Digital Subscriber Line (DSL) and Fios internet services as of the end of the period.
-Wireline broadband connections are calculated by adding wireline broadband net additions in the period to prior period wireline broadband connections.
-Wireline broadband net additions are calculated by subtracting the wireline broadband disconnects from the wireline broadband new connections.
+Total broadband connections are the total number of connections to the internet using Fios internet services, Digital Subscriber Line (DSL), and postpaid, prepaid and IoT FWA as of the end of the period.
+Total broadband connections are calculated by adding total broadband connections, net additions in the period to prior period total broadband connections.